LittleSound/slimeform/README.md

 So I started to experiment a solution to achieve this kind of functionalities, and naming it with SlimeForm, which means this utilities would try it best to fit in the forms just like the slime does 💙.

-SlimeForm is a form state management and validator which is **dependency free**, **internal validation rules free**.
+SlimeForm is a form state management and validator which is **dependency free**, **no internal validation rules shipped and required**.
 By binding all native or custom components through `v-model`, SlimeForm is able to manage and validate values reactively.

 ## TODO